lngng/moDSTogether/README.md

 Trust that when your understanding is challenged, you can reconcile.

 Git is a topic that can make us doubt that fact.
 It's a blackbox for most of us.
 That means its going to be described with and operate via a host of words we don't often use.
 Whats a commit?
 Its a precursor to a verb, or a meta-verb.
 Not very relevant to our experience and language, unless you're in law.
-But thats what a system with buffered, or stacked actions (see: stashed, staged, proposed) needs to address when pulling the trigger on those actions is a mainstay.
+But thats what a system with buffered, or stacked (or stashed or staged or proposed or indexed) actions needs to address when pulling the trigger on those actions is a mainstay.

 Your current understanding may not hold up to more experience, but until experience is a problem, you'll be okay.
 If git did only what social coding demanded, it would be so intuitive that we'd be modding together right now.